Performance optimization - only look at files with @activity

 call_paths_between_nodes

-This skill generates and visualizes a call graph between two specified functions or symbols.
-It starts from a given function/symbol and iteratively traverses through its usages and function calls, building a directed graph of the call paths.
+This skill generates and visualizes a call graph between two specified functions.
+It starts from a given function and iteratively traverses through its function calls, building a directed graph of the call paths.
 The skill then identifies all simple paths between the start and end functions, creating a subgraph that includes only the nodes in these paths.

 By default, the call graph uses blue for the starting node and red for the ending node, but these colors can be customized based on user preferences.
 The visualization provides a clear representation of how functions are interconnected, helping developers understand the flow of execution and dependencies between different parts of the codebase.